IslandViewPTA/islandview-pta-site/content/news/frozen-ii-movie-morning.md

 For $10 you'll enjoy the show and your very own small popcorn and small soda.

-BRING YOUR FRIENDS, but order your tickets quickly, since seats are limited.
+BRING YOUR FRIENDS, but order your tickets soon, since seats are limited. [https://www.islandviewpta.org/movie](https://www.islandviewpta.org/movie "order your tickets")

 This is not a drop off event, so parents get to enjoy the show, too!